Case Study

 Managing databases for SaaS applications can be configured according to different needs and business models, but can generally be classified into two modes:

-In this case, all customer data is stored in a single database.
-The advantage is that it is simple and easy to use at low costs, but the disadvantage is that it's hard to scale and it cannot effectively isolate data between different tenants.
+In this approach, all customer data is stored in a single database.
+The advantage is that it is simple and cost-effective, but the disadvantage is that it's hard to scale and cannot effectively isolate data between different tenants.

-Here, different customer data is stored in independent databases or instances, even distributed across different geographic regions.
-It is easy to scale and can handle greater pressure.
+In this approach, different customer data is stored in independent databases or instances, even distributed across different geographic regions.
+It is easy to scale and can handle greater load.
 More importantly, it meets various compliance requirements.
-The downside is that this can significantly increase the difficulty of database management.
+The downside is that this can significantly increase the complexity of database management.

 _

-For financial applications, data isolation between tenants is prevalent.
-Therefore, the multi tenancy approach is common for SaaS applications.
-If each tenant corresponds to an independent database, as the number of tenants increases, a single application may easily manage hundreds or even more databases.
-All these databases require strong consistency in terms of schema, but during actual change management processes, the following are inevitable:
+For financial applications, data isolation between tenants is crucial.
+Therefore, the multi single-tenancy approach is common for SaaS applications.
+If each tenant corresponds to an independent database, as the number of tenants increases, a single application may easily manage hundreds or even thousands of databases.
+All these databases require strong schema consistency, but during actual change management processes, the following challenges are inevitable:

 Batch changes

-When hundreds or more databases need to be changed at once, it is almost impossible to do it manually.
+When hundreds or more databases need to be changed simultaneously, it is almost impossible to do manually.
 The most common method is to write scripts for batch execution.
-However, scripts require manual maintenance - any careless mistake can cause serious consequences.
-When personnel changes occur and work needs to be handed over, all those "customized" scripts are difficult to share, and sometimes new employees need to rewrite their own scripts.
+However, scripts require manual maintenance—any careless mistake can cause serious consequences.
+When personnel changes occur and work needs to be handed over, all those customized scripts are difficult to share, and sometimes new employees need to rewrite their own scripts.

 Schema differences

-Theoretically, tenant databases are required to be isomorphic, but in reality, due to the manual management of change scripts or random temporary emergencies, there will always be more or less schema differences for some databases.
-This can lead to the failure of unified changes being released in only some of the tenant databases.
-Imagine the time-consuming troubleshooting process.
+Theoretically, tenant databases should be identical, but in reality, due to manual management of change scripts or unexpected temporary emergencies, there will always be schema differences across some databases.
+This can lead to unified changes failing to deploy to only some of the tenant databases.
+This creates a time-consuming troubleshooting process.

 Adding new tenants

-New tenants are usually created by the business side.
-For most SaaS companies, the team that manages the databases are not immediately notified, resulting in a time difference spanning from hours to days for incorporating the new tenant database.
-This time difference is enough to generate a large number of schema differences.
+New tenants are usually created by the business team.
+For most SaaS companies, the database management team is not immediately notified, resulting in a time gap spanning from hours to days before incorporating the new tenant database.
+This time gap is sufficient to generate significant schema differences.

 The Solution: Bytebase

-As a financial SaaS provider, Longbridge Whale manage their database in batch mode.
-With the growth of their business, the number of databases increased rapidly and schema management issues have become prominent.
+As a financial SaaS provider, Longbridge Whale manages their databases in batch mode.
+With the growth of their business, the number of databases increased rapidly and schema management issues became prominent.

-Similar to many other tech startups, Longbridge Whale have established a basic database review and release platform based on open-source solutions.
-However, such platforms generally lack schema change management capabilities and can't cope with the current challenges faced by Longbridge Whale.
-In order to fundamentally solve these problems, Longbridge Whale turned to Bytebase.
+Similar to many other tech startups, Longbridge Whale had established a basic database review and release platform based on open-source solutions.
+However, such platforms generally lack schema change management capabilities and cannot cope with the current challenges faced by Longbridge Whale.
+To fundamentally solve these problems, Longbridge Whale turned to Bytebase.

 Batch Resolve Schema Differences in Existing Databases